 - Medications.
-Over-the-counter anti-inflammatory medications like ibuprofen can relieve pain and reduce swelling of the piriformis muscle.
+Over-the-counter anti-inflammatory drugs like ibuprofen can relieve pain and reduce swelling of the piriformis muscle.
 If pain is severe, your doctor may prescribe the short-term use of narcotics.

 - Massage.
 Myofascial trigger point massage helps relieve muscle tension and reduce pain by relaxing your piriformis muscle.
-Physical therapists trained in pain management at Redefine Healthcare are trained in trigger point massage.
+Physical therapists trained in pain management at Redefine Healthcare have great expertise in trigger point massage.

 Recovering from Piriformis Syndrome

 Depending on the severity of the injury, you may need up to six weeks for the piriformis muscle to heal completely.
-Most people feel better or see a reduction in pain after one to three weeks of therapy, but it’s important to keep up with the process to reduce the risk of relapse.
-If you’ve been taught physical therapy exercises, keep doing them at home.
+Most people feel better or see a reduction in pain after one to three weeks of therapy, but it’s essential to keep up with the process to reduce the risk of relapse.
+If specialists teach you physical therapy exercises, keep doing them at home.